Health, Safety and Security

 - Those with pre-purchased open-dated tickets and third-party tickets must pre-book here.

-- There is also limited capacity of 150 per seal presentation, and no animal talks or feeds.
+- There is also limited capacity per seal presentation, and limited animal talks or feeds.

 - Before leaving home, please check our Facebook page or website for the latest information.

 - We politely request that you refrain from visiting our aquarium should you start displaying any of the symptoms associated with COVID-19.
-Please contact SLSCReservations@merlinentertainments.com.au should you need to amend your booking.
+Please see here for information around amending your booking.

 On arrival at SEA LIFE Sunshine Coast: